snap-adu-logo-color

 To overcome this issue, it is important to plan appropriately during design and also allow for sufficient lead times in your project schedule.
 This means placing orders for materials as early as possible and allowing for any potential delays in the delivery process.
 It can also be helpful to work with a design build firm that has established relationships with suppliers and can expedite the ordering and delivery process.
 Additionally, having a good understanding of current material availability and potential lead times can help you make informed decisions about the materials you choose for your ADU project.
 Using readily available window & door sizes, for instance, can make sourcing those materials for the build much easier than using custom sizes.

-Overall, there are many factors that can slow down the ADU design build process, including jurisdiction for permitting approvals, coastal review, HOA review, utility upgrades, septic system issues, revisions and changes to the design, and material lead times.
+Overall, there are many factors that can slow down the ADU project, including jurisdiction for permitting approvals, coastal review, HOA review, utility upgrades, septic system issues, revisions and changes to the design, and material lead times.
 It’s important to be aware of these potential delays and to plan accordingly to ensure that your ADU project goes smoothly.

 Learn more on this topic